segunak/SegunAkinyemi.com/docs/_posts/2025-03-07-stem-workshop-precision-meets-creativity-with-microsoft-designer.md

 This 1-hour workshop introduces Prompt Engineering by showing how **specificity, clarity, and creativity** shape AI outputs.

 It consists of two complementary resources: the [presentation deck](https://1drv.ms/p/c/750d396c5cadcebd/IQSE_slIMswMRpeAew1t9TPuAT5j7dSZKqCW1_ZvS4jDk_E) provides educational content with interactive guessing activities where students match AI images to prompts, while the website at [aka.ms/msdw](https://aka.ms/msdw) offers hands-on prompt engineering exercises.
-They're designed to work together, but each can be used independently—use the presentation for learning concepts and the website for practice.
+They're designed to work together, but each can be used independently.
+Use the presentation for learning concepts and the website for practice.

 The workshop's structure is below: